 A Chapter 13 bankruptcy, also known as individual debt adjustment, allows you to set up an affordable plan for repaying a portion of your debts.
-Following successful completion of your customized, three- or five-year plan, your remaining unsecured debt will be discharged.
-We will work with you to come up with a feasible Chapter 13 plan that you can afford.
-We will carefully examine your income, expenses — such as your mortgage and car payments — and your debt, in order to craft a repayment plan that works for you.
+Following successful completion of your customized, three or five-year plan, your remaining unsecured debt will be discharged.
+We work with you to come up with a feasible Chapter 13 plan that you can afford.
+We carefully examine your income, expenses, such as your mortgage, car payments, and debt, in order to craft a repayment plan that works for you.

-- You have fallen behind in your home mortgage and need time to catch up on the past-due payments
+- You fell behind in your home mortgage and need time to catch up on the past-due payments.

-- You can pay secured debts at 100 percent only to the value of the collateral (for example, you will pay only $5,000 to the creditor on a car that you owe $15,000 as long as the car is only worth $5,000 and you have owned it for 910 days), this is referred to as cram down
+- Pay secured debts at 100% only to the value of the collateral.
+For example, you pay only $5,000 to the creditor on a car that you owe $15,000 as long as the car is only worth $5,000 and you have owned it for 910 days, referred to as cram-down.

-- You can stretch out repayment of your secured loans over 5 years, which can make them more affordable
+- To make them more affordable, you can stretch out repayment of your secured loans over 5 years.

-- You can stop foreclosures and repossessions as long as you can cure arrearages and/or pay off the debt in 5 years
+- Stop foreclosures and repossessions as long as you can cure arrearages or pay off the debt in 5 years.

-- You can pay off unsecured debts at less than 100% as long as you allocate your projected disposable income into the plan during the commitment period of either 3 or 5 years
+- Pay off unsecured debts at less than 100% as long as you allocate your projected disposable income into the plan during the commitment period of either 3 or 5 years.

-- You can keep all of your assets as long as you pay unsecured creditors the amount that they would receive in a Chapter 7 liquidation
+- Keep all of your assets as long as you pay unsecured creditors the amount that they receive in a Chapter 7 liquidation.

-- You can pay non-dischargeable debt such as tax debt over 5 years
+- Pay non-dischargeable debt such as tax debt over 5 years.

-- You can pay some debts that you cannot discharge in Chapter 7 at less than 100% in Chapter 13 such as property settlements in a divorce
+- Pay some debts that you cannot discharge in Chapter 7 at less than 100% in Chapter 13 such as property settlements in a divorce.

 We provide a free initial consultation to every client.
-To schedule an appointment with an experienced Maine Chapter 13 bankruptcy attorney, contact us online or call our office at 207-942-4697 (toll free at 877-900-9857).
-Installment payment plans can be arranged, if necessary.
+To schedule an appointment with an experienced Maine bankruptcy attorney, contact us online.
+Call our office at 207-942-4697 or toll-free at 877-900-9857.
+Installment payment plans arranged, if necessary.